Biology at Fredonia

 Fredonia’s new Science Center is a state-of-the art building designed with alumni input.
 The Science Center has markedly changed the way science is taught at Fredonia, with a cross-disciplinary, collaborative approach driving everything we do, from faculty instruction and laboratory research to field experiences and corporate/institutional partnerships.

 - Ph.D. programs at research universities in biomedical or biological sciences

 - Professional programs (e.g., medical school, dental school, etc.)

 - Professional careers in the public and private sectors

 - Technical work in education, industry, government

-The Master of Science degree has both a thesis option program and a non-thesis option.
+The Master of Science degree has both a Thesis option program and a Comprehensive Exam option.
 Appropriate courses are chosen after consultation with the student’s advisor and graduate committee.
 For Thesis students, the Department of Biology recommends in-depth study in the student's thesis area.
-For non-Thesis students, the Department of Biology recommends broad training in biology including cell and molecular, ecology and evolution, organismal and population biology coursework.
+For Comprehensive Exam students, the Department of Biology recommends broad training in biology including cell and molecular, ecology and evolution, organismal and population biology coursework.